Akansh475/inkscape-extensions/README.md

 Tests can be run with these options that are provided as environment variables:

-    FAIL_ON_DEPRICATION=1 - Will instantly fail any use of depricated APIs EXPORT_COMPARE=1 - Generate output files from comparisions.
+    FAIL_ON_DEPRECATION=1 - Will instantly fail any use of deprecated APIs EXPORT_COMPARE=1 - Generate output files from comparisions.
 This is useful for manually checking the output as well as updating the comparison data.
     NO_MOCK_COMMANDS=1 - Instead of using the mock data, actually call commands.
 This will also generate the msg files similar to export compare.
     INKSCAPE_COMMAND=/other/inkscape - Use a different Inkscape (for example development version) while running commands.
 Works outside of tests too.